-The 2019 Marianne Fillenz Lecture, 'Attention: Hippocampal long-term potentiation (LTP) might be important after all!' will be given by Professor David Bannerman, Head of the Behavioural Neuroscience Unit at Oxford University's Department of Experimental Psychology, on Friday 1st March at 1pm.
+The 2019 Marianne Fillenz Lecture, 'Attention: Hippocampal long-term potentiation (LTP) might be important after all!' will be given by Professor David Bannerman, Head of the Behavioural Neuroscience Unit and Professor of Behavioural Neuroscience at the Department of Experimental Psychology, Oxford University, on Friday 1st March at 1pm.
 Click here for more information.

 Born to a Viennese mother and Hungarian-Jewish Father in 1924 in Timisoara, Romania, Marianne Fillenz and her family moved to New Zealand in 1939 to avoid the rise of Nazism in Eastern Europe.

 It was in New Zealand that Marianne met the most important influence in her life, Jack Eccles, Professor of Physiology at Otago and a previous colleague of Charles Sherrington in Oxford.
 He inspired her to focus her research on physiology during her pre-clinical medical studies at the University of Otago, and consequentially to move to Oxford to undertake a DPhil in Physiology.

 She came to Somerville College in 1950 and remained in Oxford for the rest of her life.
 Her DPhil with Sybil Cooper and David Whitteridge studied receptors responding to stretch of the eye muscles; her work showed clearly that an eye muscle length signal is indeed supplied to the brain in the cat, a fact later confirmed in humans.